MileHacker Logo

 Lake Titicaca Ecosystem

-Lake Titicaca comprises an unique natural environment, known for its biodiversity and cultural significance.
+Lake Titicaca comprises an unique natural environment, known for its variety of life and cultural significance.
 The lake holds status as a protected area due to its ecological importance.

 Andean Panorama